 Determination 7: Members in receipt of a Band 1 or Band 2 senior salary cannot receive a salary from any NPA or FRA to which they have been appointed.
-They remain eligible to claim travel and subsistence expenses and reimbursement of costs of care.
+They remain eligible to claim travel and subsistence expenses and contribution towards costs of care and personal assistance from the NPA or FRA.

-Determination 8: Members in receipt of a Band 1 or Band 2 salary cannot receive any payment from a Community or Town Council of which they are a member other than travel and subsistence expenses and reimbursement of costs of care.
+Determination 8: Members in receipt of a Band 1 or Band 2 salary cannot receive any payment from a Community or Town Council of which they are a member.
+They remain eligible to claim travel and subsistence expenses and contribution towards costs of care and personal assistance from the Community or Town Council.
+Where this situation applies, it is the responsibility of the individual member to comply.